PortSwigger/BChecks/README.md

 ## Documentation and Blogs
 If you click the ?
 Icon in the top right of the BChecks sub tab in the Extensions tab you will be linked to the documentation.

+Online documentation can be found here https://portswigger.net/burp/documentation/scanner/bchecks

-Blogs and more documentation to follow when it hits our Stable release channel.
+Blogs to follow when it hits our Stable release channel.

 ## Community submissions
 Please issue a pull request